imbo/imbo/docs/installation/configuration.rst

     )

-The return value of the closure must either be an instance of the ``Imbo\Image\Transformation\TransformationInterface`` interface, or code that is callable (for instance another anonymous function, or a class that implements an ``__invoke`` method).
+The return value of the closure must either be an instance of the ``Imbo\Image\Transformation\TransformationInterface`` interface, or code that is callable (for instance another closure, or a class that implements an ``__invoke`` method).
 If the return value is a callable piece of code it will receive a single parameter which is an instance of ``Imbo\Model\Image``, which is the image you want your transformation to modify.

 Presets
 +++++++